jhnnsnhk/etherlab-ethercat-master-debian-preempt-rt/README.md

 sudo dd if=/dev/zero of=/dev/XXX bs=512 count=2048
 ```

-# install ethercat master setup from scratch using debian
+# ethercat master setup from scratch using debian

 * update and upgrade the system